2025-environmental-bioinformatics/Lab-Unix/README.md

 ```
 As you can see this is printing all the lines that contain the word `Cat` within the file.
 Now try searching for `cat`.
 What is the difference? `grep` is a very powerful tool-- use man to take a look at its abilities.
 Can you figure out how to make it ignore case?

-You can also use `grep` regular expressions.
-To be safe it is good to append the flag `-E` to the command to force it to read the string passed as a regular expression.
+You can also use `grep` with regular expressions.
+To be safe it is good to use the flag `-E` to force it to read the string passed as a regular expression.

 ```bash
 grep -E "nose|ring" lear.txt